Bolt64/blog-source/content/pages/About.md

 - **August 2018 onwards:** Graduate student at the Mathematics department at University of Michigan, Ann Arbor.
+- **July 2018:** I was at IISER Pune attending the AIS on algebraic geometry.
 - **February 2018:** I was at Freie Universität Berlin and at Urania attending the [BMS Student Conference](https://bmsstudconf.github.io/2018/index.html) and the BMS Days respectively.